 Lenders for personal loans are also quite accommodating.
-For example, you can sometimes even work with your lender to develop a payment plan with terms and rates that fit your unique financial needs.
+For example, you can sometimes even work with your personal loan lender to develop a payment plan with terms and rates that fit your unique financial needs.
 That way, making payments on your personal loan doesn’t have to be stressful or time-consuming.
 Along with that, you don’t always need a good credit score, depending on the lender you choose to work with.
 If you are looking for a quick and easy way to get the money you need quickly, you may want to consider a personal loan.
 At CreditNinja, we offer personal loans, too!

 Credit Card Cash Advance

 Cash advances from a credit card are another option for borrowing money.
-If you need to know how a cash advance works there are resources available.
+If you need to know how cash advance loans work, there are resources available.

-When it comes to credit cards, most card issuers allow existing customers to take out what is known as a cash advance.
+When it comes to credit cards, most card issuers allow existing customers to take out cash.
 The card owner can withdraw money quickly using their available credit limit with cash advances.

 While some credit cards come with perks like no-interest payments until your introductory period ends, they also lead to some borrowers racking up a lot of debt quickly after that introductory period ends.
-Before you take out a credit card cash advance, talk to your card issuer to make sure you understand your terms and rates.
-There is a chance you may be able to get your quick cash somewhere else for a better deal.
+Before you take out a credit card cash advance, talk to your credit card company to make sure you understand your terms and rates.
+There is a chance you may be able to access cash quickly somewhere else for a better deal.